mkolakowski/CMDbuddy/README.md

 # CMDbuddy
-A Collection of Scripts combined into an easy to use batch file
+A Collection of scripts that I find useful combined into an easy to run/use batch file

+How to run:
+Download the latest zip from https://github.com/mkolakowski/CMDbuddy/releases then and run CMDBuddy.bat